samkramer6/IRES_2023_Acoustics_Array/ReadMe.md

 This is the readme.md file for the 2023 IRES acoustics work.
 It will include documentation about the folders and what is in each folder.

-Sam Kramer
+Sam Kramer,
-Acoustics Engineering Team lead
+Acoustics Engineering Team lead,
 Summer 2023

 ## Files: